Liberations/ColorBall/README.md

 ### Data Security
 We do not store any user data.
 All game progress is saved only on your local device.

-### Children's Privacy
-This app is suitable for users of all ages and does not knowingly collect personal information from children.

 ### Contact Us
 If you have any questions, please contact: hapidev2026@gamil.com